 We aim to make our website as accessible as possible.
 However if you use a screen reader and require debt advice you may find it easier to phone us instead.
 Our phone number is 0 8 0 0 1 3 8 1 1 1 1.
 Freephone (including all mobiles).

 Insurance debt.
-What to do if you're in arrears.
+What to do if you are in arrears.

-Insurance policies have different terms and conditions that explain what happens if you fall into arrears or cancel them.
-There could be a cancellation fee for ending the contract early, or you could even be breaking the law by not having insurance.
+Insurance policies have different terms and conditions.
+These will explain what happens if you fall into arrears or cancel them.
+Such as:

-What happens if I fall behind with insurance?
+What happens if I fall behind with insurance payments?

-If you fall behind with payments to an insurance contract your provider will usually ask you to catch up.
-If you don’t pay back your arrears the insurer will cancel the policy, leaving you uninsured and potentially at risk.
+If you miss payments your provider may ask you to catch up.
+If you do not pay your arrears they will cancel the policy.
+This could leave you uninsured and at risk.

-Once the policy has been cancelled any arrears will be usually be dealt with using the normal debt collection process for unsecured debts.
-Extra cancellation fees might be added.
+After this, any arrears will be be dealt with using the normal debt collection process.
+Extra cancellation fees could be added.

 Need help with insurance debts?